 Constraints control the input property values.
 For example, you can specify that the author name must not be more than 40 characters.

-For more information on content modeling, see Content metamodel.
+For more information on content modeling, see Content Model metadata.